molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 The changelog can be enabled after schema creation via adding a setting with key `isChangelogEnabled`, and setting the value to `true`.
 Disabling the changelog is done the setting the value to `false` or removing the setting

-## FAQ

-Q: Do you support automatic values, such as auto-increment identifiers or dates?

-A: No. We believe scientific data must be reproducible.
-Therefore we want to make sure that when you upload+download data twice, the contents are exactly the same.
-This would break in the event of automatic values.
-If you really want it, you can use computedValue.